 Breaking the cycle means being fearless and connecting with the heart.

 I have been at the receiving end of all sorts of discrimination since I was a teenager.
 I promised myself then that I will not judge people.
 And I kept that promise.
 Throughout the years, I made friends with people from all strata of life.
 At the end of the day, I realised we are all the same.
 We share the same emotions, we need the same things and we are all seeking the same things.

 To really embrace life and all it has to offer, we have to be fearless.
 Our world is all about the relationships we have.
 Strong, deep, meaningful connections are needed.
 We shouldn’t be afraid to get hurt, it is part of life.
 Learning to see things as they are will guide us out of our insecurities.

 With globalisation happening at breakneck speed, we are exposed to all sorts.
 And we need to remember, we are more alike than different… We love, we hurt, we make mistakes… No one human is better than the other.

 We will always judge a book by its cover.
 But the question is, will you open the book to discover the contents within or will you allow your past experiences, judgements and prejudices dictate your choices in learning and growing?

-Want to know more about how you can benefit from my experiences?
+Want to know more about my experiences and how you can learn from them?
 Let’s talk… Drop me a line.